 Professional Science Master's

-The Professional Science Master's (PSM) degree trains students in both science and professional skills to make them highly competitive in the workforce.
+The professional science master's (PSM) degree trains students in both science and professional skills, which makes graduates highly competitive in the workforce.
 There are five PSM programs offered:

 Listen to Podcast

 - Cell and Molecular Biology (biotechnology), M.S.

 Visit gvsu.edu/psm for information on each individual program.